lananovikova10/testtask/livetemplates_tut.md

 If you don't select a template group, the live template will be added to the user group by default.
 You can change it later.

+Get to know other ways to [create live templates](https://www.jetbrains.com/help/idea/creating-and-editing-live-templates.html).

 In the example below, we used the **$SELECTION$** variable.
 Get to know other variables in [Live template variables section](https://www.jetbrains.com/help/idea/template-variables.html).

-### Transform a markup fragment into a template

-You also can create a template inside an editor if you've already typed your text fragment there.

-1. Select this fragment.
-2. In the top menu, select the **Code | Save as Live Template...** option.
-3. Choose which group to save the template, and specify the abbreviation.
-4. You can fill the **Description** field or make changes in the template content.
-5. Click **OK** to apply the changes.

-Get to know other ways to [create live templates](https://www.jetbrains.com/help/idea/creating-and-editing-live-templates.html).

 ## Use a Live Template